purvanshi-singh/personal-website.github.io/_pages/about.md

 ---
 permalink: /
-title: "👋 Hey there, I am Puravnshi!"
+title: "👋 Hey there, I am Purvanshi!"
 excerpt: "About me"
 author_profile: true
 redirect_from: